actyvystom/cloudinary-demo/README.md

 });
 // define our async handler function - simplified :)
 export default async function handler(req, res) {
-  // we check for POST, all methods return 405 if (req.method !== "POST") {
+  // we check for POST, all other methods return 405 if (req.method !== "POST") {
     return res.status(405).json({ error: "Method not allowed" });
   }
+  // initialize formidable
   const form = formidable({});
   // using formidables' parse method to get a simple access to the file data form.parse(req, async (error, fields, files) => {